MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ---
 # Write your first quantum program

 Learn how to write a quantum program using the Microsoft QDK.
-You will write an application to demonstrate quantum entanglement.
-This is also known as **Bell State**.
+You will write an application to demonstrate the simplest form of quantum entanglement, also known as **Bell State**.

 You start with the simplest program possible and build it up to demonstrate [quantum superposition](https://en.wikipedia.org/wiki/Quantum_superposition) and [quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).